DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

 ```

 You can go to a browser now and navigate to the WebApp in the URL you obtained in the previous step:  http://54.X.X.44
+**Note:** if you run into issues with reaching the server, it may be worthy to recheck the security group associated with the server, use [this link to the Security Groups documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).

 The WebApp has the file uploader, a browser of present objects in our S3 bucket and the local files.
 In your laptop create a text file with a sample text, and provide it a name like "**SampleFile-KMS.txt**"